o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/detour-crowd-navigation.md

 Agents can be added to a crowd programmatically using C++ or Script Canvas.
 Each agent is an entity that the crowd system will manage independently.

 {{< note >}}
 When an agent is added to the crowd, the crowd system takes control of its movement.
-You should not directly manipulate the agent's position or velocity while it is part of the crowd, as this can lead to missmatch between the agent's actual position and the crowd's internal navigation state.
+You should not directly manipulate the agent's position or velocity while it is part of the crowd, as this can lead to mismatch between the agent's actual position and the crowd's internal navigation state.
 Instead, use the provided APIs to set movement targets and let the crowd system handle the navigation and collision avoidance.
 {{< /note >}}

 ### Adding Agents via C++